East Asian Studies Minor

 The East Asian studies minor provides students with a rigorous interdisciplinary overview of the history and culture of East Asia.
 The minor is designed for students who have a strong interest in East Asia but are not planning to learn an East Asian language.

 This program benefits students whose intellectual interests or career paths require knowledge of East Asia’s history and culture but whose primary expertise lies elsewhere (e.g., humanities majors engaged in comparative research, science and engineering majors who plan to collaborate with East Asian colleagues, or business and finance majors interested in East Asian markets).

 The minor consists of five courses.
-The division of the minor will be determined by the one in which the student takes three or more courses (determined by the division in which the parent department is listed).
-The division of the minor (Humanities or Social Sciences) will be that in which the student takes at least three courses.
+This minor can fulfill either the humanities (H) or social sciences (S) divisional requirement.
+The division is be determined by the one in which the student takes three or more courses (determined by the division in which the parent department is listed).

-Students must take East Asian Studies courses from at least 3 different departments to satisfy the requirements for the minor.
+Students must take East Asian studies courses from at least three different departments to satisfy the requirements for the minor.
 Cross-listed courses will be considered according to their original parent department.

 Group A: Pre-Modern East Asia

 - CHIN 214: Dream of the Red Chamber